 The Americans with Disabilities Act broadens the definition of public areas.
 This law requires the following places to provide accommodations:

 As you can see, this list is quite exhaustive.
-If you have a Service Dog Laws in Florida, you can rest assured that you have legal protections.
+If you have a service dog in Florida, you can rest assured that you have legal protections.
 You can bring your companion with you to any public location per state law.

 Rules exist concerning the allowance of service dogs on the premises of public accommodations.
 These rules outline what business owners and public officials can say or do.
 As well, they encompass your responsibilities as the handler.